prathamsss/Rotten-Fruit-Classification-and-Detection/README.md

 # Rotten-Fruit-Classification-Detection

-Project is for detecting rippled fruits
+Project is for classifies whether fruit if good or rotten, if rotten it identifes the area of rotten portion.